KhalilAlbattashi/MakeenBootcamp/ProblemsOfTheDay/README.md

 ## Problem of the day 2:
-in this problem the user enter the number of the vectors and then enters the coordinates of each vector (x1, y1) (x2, y2) after that the program calculate each vector's length and slope and also find the min and max y coordinate out of all the y coordinates
+in this problem the user enter the number of the vectors and then enters the coordinates of each vector (x1, y1) (x2, y2) after that the program calculate each vector's length and slope and also find the min and max y coordinate out of all the y coordinates.

+## Problem of The Day 3:
+in this problem we check for the first non duplicate number in the array.